 Balance Daily Activities

 In addition, conserve energy throughout the day when possible.
 Simple changes to your daily routine can help with this.
-For example, prepare dinner while seated at a counter or use a shower bench.
-Sit down to style hair or apply makeup.
+For example, prepare dinner while seated at a counter or use a shower bench when bathing, like the Medline Shower Bench.
+Sit down to style your hair or apply makeup.

-I know how discouraging it can be to feel worse after exercising when exercise is supposed to make you healthier.
-For POTS patients, exercise is known to make symptoms worse before they improve.
+Feeling worse after working out when regular exercise is supposed to make you healthier can be really frustrating.
+For POTS patients, exercise is known to worsen symptoms before improving them.
 And people with MS/CFS may need to be careful with any kind of exercise they do to avoid triggering symptoms.
 But with thoughtful planning and flexibility in your schedule, you can use the above tips to help reduce fatigue after exercise.